 Culturally, the hard-work ethic is deeply ingrained in Chinese women.
 This is demonstrated by the industries where most Chinese female billionaires are found: many of them are from telecommunications, technology, manufacturing sectors – industries that connect, create and make – rather than investment or real estate, where male billionaires are often found.

-In addition, China’s one-child policy over the past thirty years, coupled with family support, whereby grandmothers help with childcare, are believed to have played a role in enabling women to pursue personal dreams beyond their family responsibilities.
+In addition, China’s one-child policy over the past thirty years, coupled with family support, whereby grandmothers help with childcare, are believed to have played a role in enabling women to pursue personal dreams beyond their family responsibilities and overpowering the gender inequality in China.

 Buying sound boxes and Bitcoins